-Recall that $K$ denotes the attractor of the system of affine contractions $\Phi$.
+Let $\Phi$ be a self-affine iterated function system, and let $K$ denote its attractor.
 Let $\Pi: \Gamma^\N \to K$ denote the surjection

 which we call the natural projection.
 Fix a probability vector $p = (p_i)_{i \in \Gamma}$ and let $\bar{\mu} = p^\N$ denote the Bernoulli measure on $\Gamma^\N$ with marginal $p$.
-The measure $\mu := \Pi \mub = \mub \circ \Pi^{-1}$ is called the \emph{self-affine measure} associated to $p$, and is well-known to be a Radon measure supported on $K$ that satisfies
+The measure $\mu := \Pi \mub = \mub \circ \Pi^{-1}$ is called the \emph{self-affine measure} associated to $(\Phi,p)$, and is well-known to be a Radon measure supported on $K$ that satisfies

-Throughout the paper, we will use $\dim$ to denote the Hausdorff dimension of both sets and measures.
 The following strong projection theorem for self-affine measures is due to by Bárány, Hochman and Rapaport \cite{BaranyHochmanRapaport2019}.
-For $\theta\in\RP$, let $\pi_\theta :\R^2\to\theta$ denote the orthogonal projection onto the line $\theta$. \begin{theorem}[\cite{BaranyHochmanRapaport2019}, Theorem 7.1] Let $\mu$ be a self-affine measure associated to a totally irreducible, hyperbolic IFS $\Phi$ with the strong separation condition.
-Then for any orthogonal projection $\pi$,
+For $\theta\in\RP$, let $\pi_\theta :\R^2\to\theta$ denote the orthogonal projection onto the line $\theta$. \begin{theorem}[Theorems 1.3 and 7.1 of \cite{BaranyHochmanRapaport2019}] Let $\mu$ be a self-affine measure associated to a totally irreducible, hyperbolic system of affine contractions $\Phi$ with the exponential separation condition.
+Then for $\mu_F^*$-almost every $\theta\in\RP$,

-\end{theorem} We remark that the result was proved earlier for non-hyperbolic IFSs by Hochman and Shmerkin in \cite{HochmanShmerkin2012}.
+Moreover, if $\Phi$ satisfies the strong separation condition, then \eqref{eq-projectionresult} holds for every $\theta\in\RP$. \end{theorem} The analogous result for self-similar measures was proven earlier by Hochman and Shmerkin in \cite{HochmanShmerkin2012}.

-It follows from the Ledrappier-Young formula due to Bárány \cite{BaranyKaenmaki2017} that planar self-affine measures satisfy dimension conservation in directions typical for the Furstenberg measure $\mu_F$.
+It follows from the Ledrappier-Young formula due to Bárány \cite{Barany2015} that planar self-affine measures satisfy dimension conservation in directions typical for the Furstenberg measure $\mu_F$.
 The Ledrappier-Young formula was shortly after generalized to higher dimensions by Bárány and Käenmäki \cite{BaranyKaenmaki2017}.
-The application to dimension conservation was recently generalized by Feng \cite{Feng2019-preprint} to higher dimensions and for more general self-affine measures.
+The application to dimension conservation was recently generalized by Feng \cite{Feng2023} to higher dimensions and for more general self-affine measures.
 Let $\mu = \int \mu_x^\theta\,d\pi_\theta\mu(x)$ denote the disintegration of $\mu$ with respect to the orthogonal projection $\pi_\theta$.

-\begin{theorem}[Corollary of \cite{Barany2015}, Theorem 2.7] Let $\mu$ be a self-affine measure associated to an affine system of contractions $\Phi$ with the strong separation and domination conditions, and $\mu_F$ the associated Furstenberg measure.
+\begin{theorem}[Corollary of Theorem 2.7 of \cite{Barany2015}] Let $\mu$ be a self-affine measure associated to an affine system of contractions $\Phi$ with the strong separation and domination conditions, and $\mu_F$ the associated Furstenberg measure.
 Then for $\mu_F$-a.e. $\theta$ and $\pi_\theta\mu$-a.e. $x$, the measure $\mu_x^\theta$ is exact dimensional and

 \end{theorem}